The information posted on this page was taken from

 The first sign of leaking gaskets does not mean that you should replace THAT gasket. it means you should replace all such gaskets.
 If one is starting to leak, soon they all will.

 All diesel will have at least three coolers: the heat exchanger, oil and fuel cooler — and most likely a transmission cooler.
-That makes four for a single engine boat, eight for twin.
+That makes four for a single-engine boat, eight for a twin.
 The problem here is that they all need to be inspected and serviced at least annually.
 Yes, you are correct.
 Servicing eight coolers is expensive.
 But, then, so is overhauling or replacing an engine or two.
-This is one reason we posit the question of whether you can really afford diesels or not.
+This is one reason we posit the question of whether you can really afford diesel or not.
 Many boat owners simply cannot afford this, and so run their engines till they quit.
 Or put up the for sale sign when it starts blowing smoke.

 Why is this necessary?
 Several reasons.
 You replace the zincs on your boat at least once a year, but perhaps you weren’t aware that your engine is full of the same saltwater that your boat is floating in.
 If you have corrosion problems on the hull of your boat, then you have corrosion problems inside your engine.
 Not inspecting the cooling system annually (by means of dismantling it) is like trusting the weather forecast.
-Another reason is that sea strainer do not take out all foreign material, and deposits of debris can build up inside.
+Another reason is that sea strainers do not take out all foreign material, and deposits of debris can build up inside.
 Or, if you are operating in very sandy, silty water, abrasion and erosion of the core and other components may be taking place.

-Faults within the fuel system generally do not cause engine damage, but it does cause damage to itself, as well as serious performance problems.
+Faults within the fuel system generally do not cause engine damage, but it does cause damage to themselves, as well as serious performance problems.
 Nowadays it is rare that diesel boats don’t have good Racor or Dahl filters.
-But it is not rare that many boats have dirty fuel system problems, whether the contaminated fuel results from internal conditions, or taking contaminated fuel on board.
+But it is not rare that many boats have dirty fuel system problems, whether the contaminated fuel results from internal conditions or taking contaminated fuel on board.
 Some of the better fuel docks today have open filters where you can actually see whether any contamination is being removed from the fuel.
 To say the least, this is comforting.

 People often ask us whether they should maintain their tanks full at all times.
 The answer to this is not that straightforward.
 It depends on how much fuel you use.
 It is not wise to allow old and aging fuel to accumulate in your tank.
-If you top off after short, infrequent operation every time, the fuel in your tank is going to get old.
+If you top off after a short, infrequent operation every time, the fuel in your tank is going to get old.
 This can foul up your injectors.
 But so will water.
 Water causes bacterial blooms in the fuel, and it only takes a very small amount of water to do this.
 To my way of thinking, you’d be better off with this happening to a nearly empty tank than a nearly full one.
 For the most part, it’s going to depend on how much of a bacteria problem you have, and whether frequent changing of your filters can handle it.

 Long winter layups present an obvious problem.
 If you have one of those fuel filtering services in your area, that is the way to go since the cost of filters and aggravation can more than make the cost of this service worthwhile.
 Plus it absolutely does the job.